 Does your team have a game face?

 In Chapter 9 "Managing the Gamification Design Process", Kapp talks about the process for designing a learning game and who you'll need on your team.
-This project team list may be daunting for most internal organizations: "The following team members typically are involved with a project for the gamification of learning and instruction.
+This project team list may be daunting for most internal organisations: "The following team members typically are involved with a project for the gamification of learning and instruction.
 Not all of these individuals will be involved every time.
 It depends on the size and scope of the project.
 However, a project manager, instructional game designer, artist, at least one subject-matter expert, and a programmer or two are almost always involved."

 Kapp says if you don't have an instructional game designer (and these are hard to come by), you should go out and get an instructional designer who likes to play games.
-But if you then consider that many organizations, especially smaller ones, are working with "home grown instructional designers" (who are maybe self trained in a tool or two, but not actually instructional designers in the truest sense), then many organizations may not be able to do this level of game play in-house -- or at least not do it well.
+But if you then consider that many organisations, especially smaller ones, are working with "home grown instructional designers" (who are maybe self trained in a tool or two, but not actually instructional designers in the truest sense), then many organizations may not be able to do this level of game play in-house -- or at least not do it well.
 This probably bodes well for the growth of the outsourced instructional game design companies!